 The top two models offer more advanced custom configuration options: you can choose an even faster processor, 32GB of RAM or up to 4TB of storage.

 All four models still share exactly the same screen – 2560x1600 resolution, with a wide P3 colour gamut and 500 nits of brightness.
 The display on these laptops is really nice, but we were hoping to see improvement in this area too, perhaps with HDR support.
+If you need more space or HDR support, you'll have to look at picking one of the best monitors for MacBook Pro.

 All four models also include the Touch Bar second screen, which shows customised shortcuts depending on the app you're in.
 They also have fingerprint identification and Apple T2 chip for on-board security.